 This interdisciplinary initiative focuses on advancing generative AI techniques in the key areas of future health and care, climate and sustainability, and economic growth, and is committed to innovating in generative AI through partnerships with global stakeholders, driving new collaborations and dynamic projects across government, industry, and the public sector.

-The next GAIL Seminar will be delivered by Matthias Gallé from Cohere where he will explore how industrialization is reshaping the landscape of AI research and development.
+The next GAIL Seminar will be delivered by Lydia Chilton from Columbia University where she will discuss how Generative AI is helping to reshape the design lifecycle in programming.

 Several small cartoon representations of people are linked by brown handdrawn lines representing a network.